Provider Setup

 How to add a provider

-1. Open the Brain panel (the 🧠 icon in the sidebar)
+1. Open the Brain dashboard (the 🧠 brain icon in the top-right corner)

 3. Click Add Provider